Why do I need a wallet?

 Because of the range of available features and depending on your use; a single wallet may not fulfil all of your requirements.
 At present, some wallets do a great job of performing standard Bitcoin payments, but a basic job of doing Lightning Payments.
 Therefore, you might want a dedicated Lightning wallet if this is something you envisage doing frequently.
 We do expect some consolidation to occur over time, where major wallets provide a common set of functionality.
 However, even then, some form-factors will still provide for very specific uses and will compliment others.

 Can I be sure your wallets are not scams?

 If you are technically inclined, we recommend reviewing any wallet you're looking to use on the WalletScrutiny website.
-WalletScrutiny has put in a lot of effort in ensuring the app that you download from an app store, is the exact same app that is available on that app's open source repositories and as such, has likely been through several rounds of independent review.
+WalletScrutiny has put in a lot of effort in ensuring the app that you download from an app store, is the exact same app that is available on that app's open source repositories.

 In order to feature on WalletMatrix, vendors and projects need to satisfy some minimum criteria described here.

 Due to the sheer range of wallets out there, WalletMatrix will initially be focusing on Bitcoin wallets only.
 But if among our featured wallets, some support for other cryptocurrencies is also found, then this information is purely incidental until such time as we have the capability to provide greater detail about other currencies.

 I'm a Wallet Vendor!
 How do I get featured on WalletMatrix?